Le Vrai Fake II

-While searching for explanations for this bizarre sentiment towards a stone, she decided to dig deeper into the history of this stone.
-But in stead of questioning the role of authenticity, I wanted to research into the microscopic political and geological issues of its original habitat.
-A new project arose from this.
-A project that tends to bring the stone back from where it came from, and together with it, a gesture of hope and life.
+Years later a feeling of guilt arose, taking the stone away from it’s origins to an unknown environment.
+While searching for explanations for this bizarre sentiment towards a stone, she decided to dig deeper into the genisis and the history of this stone.
+Through research of the political and geological issues of its original habitat, Daels decided to return the stone to where it came from, and together with it, a gesture of hope and life.
+Therefore she reproduced the stone again, this time with clay, earth and seeds.

-One of the tactics to protect the land from drying out, or even to restore a desert landscape, is to grow forests.
-Therefore, I started reproducing my stone using the seed bomb technique.
-Seed bombing is the practice of introducing vegetation to land by throwing seed balls.
+* Seedbombing is the practice of introducing vegetation to land by throwing seed balls.
 The clay stores the seeds, and protects them against the external world.
 It gives them all the time they need in order to grow with the exact conditions they prefer.

 Read a text from Hans Theys about